-17 From the sum of countries part of SHARE's Wave 6, I exclude five countries from the analysis for the following reasons: In Portugal the early retirement pathway was closed between 2012 and 2014 due to the financial crisis; Poland also does not offer an early retirement pathway in the general pension system (OECD 2013a).
+&lt;sup>16 From the sum of countries part of SHARE's wave 6, I exclude five countries from the analysis for the following reasons: In Portugal the early retirement pathway was closed between 2012 and 2014 due to the financial crisis; Poland also doesn't offer an early retirement pathway in the general pension system (OECD 2013a).
 Therefore, important information such as EEA, SRW and actuarial adjustments are not available.
 For Croatia, there is no comparable gross replacement rate available at the OECD database.
 Israel's pension system follows an entirely different logic (National Insurance Institute of Israel 2019).
 With only N=32, Luxembourg's number of working pensioners is too small to include in the comparison.

-18 Table A.2 shows the number of cases, the gender composition and the average age for the working pensioner group and the group of pensioners by single countries.
+&lt;sup>17 Table A.2 shows the number of cases, the gender composition and the average age for the working pensioner group and the group of pensioners by single countries.